 Students may view and pay their accounts online by accessing MyBenU.
 Benedictine University provides interest-free monthly payment options through MyBenU (administered by TouchNet).
 Students may set up plans to manage their out-of-pocket costs annually or per semester.
 Students or their authorized user (parent/guardian) may enroll online through MyBenU to set up a payment plan.
 Please visit the Business Office's website for enrollment instructions.
-The Business Office may be contacted by email at sar@ben.edu or by phone at 630-829-6503.
+For questions on payment plans or billing, contact Ben Central at financialaid@ben.edu or by visiting our office in Goodwin 214.